Get free access to

 The tax period equals the respective month, or the calendar quarter (only for small taxpayers registered for more than 12 months as active VAT taxpayers, with some exceptions).

-Upon the demand of the authorities, the following documents should be submitted:
+Upon the demand of the authorities, the following electronic documents should be submitted:

-EC sales list (or the so-called VAT_UE) should be submitted electronically by the 25th day of the month for the previous month – the same time as in case of the JPK_VAT (SAF-T).
+EC sales list (or the so-called VAT_UE return) should be submitted electronically by the 25th day of the month for the previous month – the same time as in case of the JPK_VAT (SAF-T).

 In order to file for refund, the value of VAT may not be less than the PLN equivalent of the following amounts: